ehrpg/qstar/docs/perks-flaws.md

 Also, if the perk is not reasonable at all for your character, the perk simply isn't available to you.

+Perks are represented in the following way:

+<div class="col-layout-start qs-list"></div>

+##### Perk name {.dt}

+Description or benefit of the perk.

+AP cost
+:   If the perk enables a new ability, the AP cost for this ability is stated here.

+Skill {.qs-d6}
+:   A perk may provide additional stunts for certain skills.
+The number of dice next to the skill name determine how many sixes have to be rolled to use the stunt.

+Requires
+:   Requirements that have to be met in order for the perk to be available or providing its benefits.

+Cost
+:   Costs for the perk, usually in [Cr.](#credits), but can also require expanditure of a secondary stat.

+<div class="col-layout-end"></div>
+<div class="col-layout-start"></div>
+<div class="col-layout-end clearfix"></div>

 ### Available Perks

 Below is a list of possible perks, provided by the Q* RPG system.
 Note, that